Skip to Content

 If your situation requires that you file a lawsuit or personal injury claim with Uber, Lyft, or another ridesharing company, prepare for opposition and some difficulty.
 These companies exist to make money and they will not exactly leap to provide you with the money you need.

-Del Rio & Caraway is very familiar with the challenges accompanying rideshare accident claims and are dedicated to pursuing the compensation you deserve.
-Call (916) 229-6755 to get a free review of your case!
+Del Rio & Caraway, P.C. is very familiar with the challenges accompanying rideshare accident cases and is dedicated to pursuing the compensation you deserve.
+Call (916) 229-6755 to get a free review of your claim!

 Rideshare services have revolutionized how we travel, and millions of people use these services daily.
 While they certainly have their advantages, the rise of rideshare services has also brought about some unique challenges, particularly regarding accidents.
 As a passenger or driver, you might assume that filing an insurance claim for a rideshare accident is similar to filing a claim for any other type of accident.
 But several complicating factors can make the process more difficult.